 • Heat your waffle maker to medium-high heat.

 • Whisk together dry ingredients in a large bowl.
-Add in the jalapeño, scallions, and cheddar.
+Add in the jalapeño, green onions, and cheddar.

-• In a container or resealable bag, mix together buttermilk and maple syrup.
+• In a container or resealable bag, mix together the buttermilk brine with the maple syrup.
 Add the chicken and allow the mixture to marinate overnight.

 • In a large bowl, whisk together flour, cayenne, and salt.
 Divide into two bowls.
 In another bowl, whisk together buttermilk, eggs, and maple syrup.